Logo

 • Safe and student-friendly environment

-The MBBS in Nepal admission process for the academic year 2025-26 is very straightforward and completely merit-based.
+The MBBS Admission In Nepal for the academic year 2025-26 is very straightforward and completely merit-based.
 The eligibility criteria require that the student pass 10+2 with Physics, Chemistry, and Biology, obtaining a minimum of 50 percent marks, while the candidate should be 17 years of age at the time of admission.
 Indian students are required to qualify for NEET, whereas all applicants are required either to appear for the MEC Entrance Examination (MECEE) or some colleges may prescribe their entrance examination.

 After the entrance examination is cleared, students submit their applications along with relevant documents, including mark sheets, NEET scorecard, photo identity proof, and medical certificate, to the respective college through the centralized portal or directly to the college.
 Once selected, the candidate receives an offer letter, pays the initial tuition fees, and fulfills the remaining formalities for enrollment before the course begins, typically in September.